eiharun/Pi-CTF/Chals/Web/100/README.md

-# 100 Points
+# 50 Points

-## Creation
-Broken Access Control Vuln
-Create index.php
-Create Admin.php

-`Try to navigate to the admin page`

-## Challenge
+Used php login code from online source

-Try to navigate to the admin page
+The credentials to the admin login are commented in the html page